North York Guide

 Best Japanese Food in North York 2026: Top 8 Spots Ranked

 North York's Japanese food scene goes far beyond sushi.
-From Michelin-nod soupless ramen on Yonge Street to premium omakase at Bayview Village, dry-aged tuna donburi at Fairview Mall, and handmade mochi at J-Town, the depth here rivals downtown.
-This guide covers the full spectrum — ramen, donburi, izakaya, pastries, and more.
+From Michelin-nod soupless ramen on Yonge Street to premium omakase at Bayview Village, dry-aged tuna donburi at Fairview Mall, all-you-can-eat yakiniku at Leslie & Finch, and handmade mochi at J-Town, the depth here rivals downtown.
+These are the eight spots we send friends to — re-checked this month and ranked by what's actually worth your time and money.
+This guide covers the full spectrum — ramen, donburi, udon, izakaya, Japanese BBQ, and pastries.
+This May 2026 refresh removes one permanently closed spot and adds two verified newcomers.
 For dedicated deep-dives, see our Best Sushi guide (8 spots) and Best Izakaya guide (6 spots).

 Top 8 Japanese Restaurants in North York